documatt/sphinx-doc-template/docs/source/usage.md

 ### preview

 Build and serve the docs with automatic reload on change.
-If not specified on commandline, uses default builder and language.
+If not specified on the commandline, it uses default builder and language.

-Preview allows see immedially changes made to documents.
-It starts webserver (by default at http://localhost:8000) and watch for changes.
-If document is edited, preview will rebuild docs and refresh the webpage.
+Preview allows users to see changes made to documents immediately.
+It starts the web server (by default at http://localhost:8000) and watches for changes.
+If a document is edited, the preview rebuilds the documents and refreshes the webpage.

 Preview the default builder and language: